What a Memorable Feeling, Ambewela Wind Power & Ambewela Farm Nuwara Eliya

 I am pretty sure, I added at least 3 years to my life walking on that atmosphere 🙂

-Have you ever wondered, what type of Grass on these grassland or meadow.
-By looking at the grass, you know that, it is not the native grass.
+Have you ever wondered, what type of Grass is on these grasslands or meadow?
+By looking at the grass, you know that it’s not the native grass.

 it is called Rye Grass or Ryegrass

-If a cow needs to produce high quality milk , cows need to consume high protein grass like Ryegrass.
+If a cow needs to produce high-quality milk, they need to consume high protein grass-like Ryegrass.

-It was DAMN GOOD Experience and Looking forward to do the same next year.
+It was a DAMN GOOD Experience and Looking forward to doing the same next year.

 Extra Notes If You Like to Read More

 The area is also sometimes called Little New Zealand.
-The town is situated approximately 17 km south-east of the district capital Nuwara Eliya.
-Ambewela is also popular for being the highest (in altitude).
+The town is situated approximately 17 km south-east of the district capital Nuwara Eliya. it’s also popular for being the highest (in altitude).

 There are two farms at Ambewela.
 One is Ambewela farm which is at on the way to Ambewela and New Zealand farm is at 3km from Ambewela railway station.

-There are two beautiful and famous lakes at close to Ambewela place.
-One is Mepilimana ( Kandeela Lake ) and other one is Ambewela Reservoir.
+There are also two beautiful and famous lakes close to Ambewela’s place.
+One is Mepilimana ( Kandeela Lake ) and the other one is the Ambewela Reservoir.

-Ambewela Reservoir is on the way to New Zealand farm and Kandeela Lake is at Mepilimana ( 6Km from Ambewela Junction of Nanuoya ) which is in middle of Nuwara-eliya and Ambewela.
+Ambewela Reservoir flows though the New Zealand farm and Kandeela Lake at Mepilimana ( 6Km from Ambewela Junction of Nanuoya ) which is in the middle of Nuwara-Eliya and Ambewela.

-If you are a fan of Hiking like me, then, there is a nice big and deep railway bridge at Ambewela area for you to see.
+If you are a fan of Hiking like me, then, you can see there is a nice big and deep railway bridge in the Ambewela area.

 Brief History of Ambewela Farms